landandair/Alt_Commander/README.md

        * Once the position is stable, and you have overwhelming force:
          * Randomize the blocks in the queue
          * If manual control is desired grab no more than a few in manual control and take them around the board
-           * This helps the central controller get locations of bad pixels to send bots too
+           * This helps the central controller get locations of bad pixels to send bots to